Helena Bonham Carter defends JK Rowling and Johnny Depp

 Access unlimited streaming of movies and TV shows with Amazon Prime Video Sign up now for a 30-day free trialSign up

-In the interview with The Times, Bonham Carter claimed that the court verdict had vindicated Depp, who is also godfather to her children, Billy Ray, 18, and Nell, 14.
+In the Times interview, Bonham Carter claimed that the court verdict had vindicated Depp, who is also godfather to her children, Billy Ray, 18, and Nell, 14.

 “Oh, I think he’s completely vindicated,” she said.
 “I think he’s fine now.
 Totally fine.”